 What is NAP Consistency?

-NAP Consistency is the practice of ensuring a business’s Name, Address.
-And Phone number appear identically across all online directories, websites.
+NAP Consistency is the accuracy and uniformity of a business’s Name, Address.
+And Phone number across all online directories, websites.
 And platforms.
-Search engines like Google use NAP Consistency to verify a business’s legitimacy and improve its local search rankings, helping customers find accurate information quickly.
+Search engines like Google use NAP Consistency to verify a business’s legitimacy and location, which directly impacts local search rankings and customer trust.
+Inconsistent NAP data can confuse search engines and potential customers, reducing visibility and credibility.

 Quick Facts About NAP Consistency